Experience the Next Level of Excellence in Education

 Each learning track benefits from educational experiences provided by the university's patient care and research programs.
 The medical school's continuing medical education (CME) office helps ensure that graduates have access to resources that support lifelong learning and professional development

 MU's undergraduate medical education program typically accepts 96 students each year through a traditional application process, as well as a pre-admissions program for rural students.
-A problem-based learning (PBL) curriculum uses patient cases to teach medical students the basic sciences in the context of a real physician practice.
+A patient-based learning (PBL), previously called problem-based learning, curriculum uses patient cases to teach medical students the basic sciences in the context of a real physician practice.
 The small-group learning environment is supported by early exposure to patient care, a rural track that offers clinical education in underserved areas, and many other innovative programs.
 MU's medical student program has been profiled in the Journal of the Association of American Medical Colleges, which has also published an extensive study on the success of MU's problem-based learning curriculum.